 Many first time visitors wonder about safety in Rio de Janeiro.
 ‘Is Rio de Janeiro safe’ is one of the most popular searches in Google when it comes to Rio de Janeiro.
 They basically expect, after leaving their hotel, to be robbed at the first street corner they’ll pass by.
-This is maybe a bit exaggerated, but not a surprise either.
-The city is not only famous for its beauty, chill vibe, beaches, and lush green hills, also Rio de Janeiro is known as unsafe.
+The city is not only famous for its beauty, chill vibe, its beautiful beaches, and lush green hills, but also for being – supposedly – unsafe.
 A quick Google search could lead you up to all sorts of stories about petty theft, gang wars and shootings.
 It’s easy to get carried away by all this.
-The chances of being robbed are not that different compared to other big cities in Brazil, for example São Paulo or Salvador, or even big cities in South America, like Buenos Aires or Santiago, show that this image of Rio de Janeiro is simply unjustified.
+However, comparisons to other big cities in Brazil, for example São Paulo or Salvador, or big cities in South America, like Buenos Aires or Santiago, show that this image of Rio de Janeiro is simply unjustified.

 The fact is that a certain amount of awareness is necessary when visiting Rio de Janeiro.
 So here we go with our guide for a safe and relax visit.
 The moment you leave your hotel, or apartment, you don’t want to stand out too much.
 Try to blend in with the local crowd.
 Don’t dress up like you’re going on an African safari, with khaki pants and matching hat.
 Discard your sandals and white socks — you’re not in France — and put on a pair of Havaianas.
 Walk around with confidence, like you know where you’re going.
-You want to check a map on your phone?
-Do it in a café or shop, don’t stay on the streets watching your phone for minutes at every corner.

-Your camera and phone
+Be conscious with your camera and phone

 Can you bring a camera or a smartphone to take pictures?
-Sure, just don’t walk around with a camera around your neck.
-Leave it in you backpack and take it out only when you want to take pictures.
+Sure, just don’t walk around with a camera around your neck all the time.
+Leave it in your backpack and take it out only when you want to take pictures.
 Same goes for smartphones.
-While clicking away, be always conscious of your environment, to make sure no suspicious types are hanging around, or passing by on a bicycle — something that tends to happen quite a lot at the beaches —, ready to snatch your camera or phone at an unexpected moment.
+While clicking away, be always conscious of your environment.
+Make sure no suspicious types are hanging around, or passing by on a bicycle — something that tends to happen quite a lot at the beaches —, ready to snatch your camera or phone at an unexpected moment.
+You want to check a map on your phone?
+Do it in a café or shop, don’t stay on the streets watching your phone for minutes at every corner.
+Or let one of your travel companions keep an eye on your surroundings.

 Safety in Rio: where to go and where not to go

 After a night of clubbing, with high outside temperatures, don’t go for a stroll to get some fresh air, especially when drunk, even if your hotel is a ten minutes walk away.
 Always take a taxi or an Uber.

 Last but not least: if you get robbed at one point, be as cooperative as you can and just hand your stuff over and accept your loss.
 Don’t think you can overpower your robber; he might be carrying a weapon and won’t hesitate to use it (with possible fatal consequences).
 Or he has some accomplices waiting around the corner to give a violent helping hand if needed.
-When it comes to safety in Rio de Janeiro, stick to these guidelines.
-It is almost like mathematics, by doing the things mentioned in this article you lower your chances of getting into bad situations significantly.
-And in general: be smart and use your common sense.
+Again: Never.
+Fight or Resist.
+Your.
+Robber.